Want to make change happen?

 What’s Managing Projects in a Globalized World like?

 This full-time programme (worth 30 ECTS credits) is part of the bachelor's degree Global Project and Change Management of Windesheim Honours College (WHC).
 Here, you will further develop your strengths and acquire new insights.
 We will coach you to develop a ‘growth mindset’: to see challenges, not problems and to be motivated by the success of others.
 Your multidisciplinary team will work on a complex project, which is valuable work experience.

 Advanced project management (20 ECTS credits)

-During the first period of the semester, you will be trained in agile project management.
+During the first period of the semester, you will be trained in advanced project management.
 This focuses on managing projects in ways that create and respond to change and deal with uncertainty.
 You can immediately use this value-driven management approach in your project, as it is relevant to the kind of wicked problems we try to tackle for our clients in this exchange programme.

 Research (5 ECTS credits)

-During the first period of the semester, you will learn how to develop a research proposal, design the research you will be doing for your project and think about methodology.
-All elements of the research proposal will be discussed and you and your team will be taken step by step through the development of your research plan.
-In addition, you will receive specific coaching on your research topic.
+During the first period of the semester, you will learn how to develop a research proposal, design the research you will be doing for your project, think about methodology and carry out the research for your project.
+In addition, you will also work on an individual research topic, related to your project.

 Leadership and team development (5 ECTS credits)

 A key element of this programme is the Leadership Development training.
 In this intensive training, you will have the opportunity to embark on a conscious path of personal development in an environment of mutual support.
 Besides increased self-awareness and personal leadership, there will be a particular focus on shared leadership as practised in collaborative environments and self-steering teams.
 Building authentic leadership capacity requires questioning existing beliefs about “self and others”, new insights and understanding, conscious reflection on values and purpose, and active experimentation with (new) skills and qualities.